vympel7/Searches/README.md

 ```

 #### Note
 These algorithms only work if the array is sorted.
+Value -1 is returned when target is not found.